kyleGrealis/rss-digest/README.md

 # RSS Morning Digest

 Automated RSS feed curation system that delivers a personalized morning digest to Discord.
-Uses Claude AI to summarize articles and ranks them by relevance to your interests.
+Uses Claude AI to summarize articles and ranks them by relevance of interests.

 ## 🎯 What It Does

 Every morning at 7am, this system:
-1. 📡 Fetches articles from your configured RSS feeds
+1. 📡 Fetches articles from configured RSS feeds
 2. 🤖 Summarizes each article with Claude AI (2-3 sentences)
-3. 📊 Ranks articles by relevance to your interests
+3. 📊 Ranks articles by relevance to interests
-4. 💬 Delivers a three-tier digest to your Discord channel:
+4. 💬 Delivers a three-tier digest to personal Discord channel:
    - **Top 5**: Individual messages with full summaries and embeds
    - **Next 5**: Grouped message with summaries
    - **Next 10**: Quick headlines with links